Your Cart

 The Breakdown: Targeting Nonvolatile Acids

 As we will discuss, the primary culprit for gastric distress is Chlorogenic Acid (CGA).
 CGA is a nonvolatile acid, meaning it doesn't just evaporate under simple heat.
 It requires sustained, controlled thermal energy to break down.
+Here is a quick table comparing the flash roast, 3rd wave, and slow roast.

 Roasting Method Heat Application CGA Breakdown Final Product Impact

-Fast Roast High heat, Short duration (10-12 min) Minimal breakdown; CGA sealed inside.
-High-acid content (pH 4.5-5.0); harsh, often bitter taste.
+Traditional Fast Roast High heat, Short duration (10–12 min) Minimal breakdown; CGA sealed inside.
+High-acid content (pH 4.5–5.0); harsh, often bitter taste.

 Mavericks Slow Roast Controlled heat, Extended duration (18–20+ min) Maximum breakdown of CGA into milder compounds.
 Ultra-low acid (pH 5.7–6.39); deep, smooth, complex flavor.

+II.
 Acidity: The Good, The Bad, and The Mavericks

 SCAA Cupping Attributes: Desirable vs. Non-Desirable Acidity

-II.
+III.
 The Chemistry of Elimination: Degrading CGA

 💥 The Chemical Strategy: Degrading CGA